-In terms federal Section 106 guidelines, the study concludes there will be no impacts to cultural resources within the direct project APE or its viewshed and a finding of "no historic properties affected" is recommended.
+As reported in Lindstrom 2021, there are/are not historical resources as defined in PRC section 15064.5.
+The study concludes there will be no impacts to cultural resources as defined in federal Section 106 guidelines, within the direct project APE or its viewshed and a finding of "no historic properties affected" is recommended.
 In terms of state CEQA and regional TRPA guidelines, the project will not alter or adversely affect the physical or aesthetic properties of any cultural structure, site, feature, or object.
 The project will not have the potential to cause a physical change that would affect unique ethnic (including Native American) cultural values or restrict religious or sacred uses.
 The potential effects of this project on cultural resources are not considered to be a significant effect on the environment (Lindstrom 2021).

-As reported Lindstrom 2021, the Project will not result in a negative impact on historical resources in the Project Area.
-The Project Area has been disturbed by past road installation, and associated service connections.
+The Project Area has been disturbed by past road installation and associated service connections.
 If historic resources are discovered during installation of the project, construction activity will be immediately stopped and a qualified archeologist will be contacted.

-Because no historical resources as defined in PRC section 15064.5 will be disturbed, the Project would not cause substantial adverse change in the significance of a historical resource.
-The potential impact is less than significant.
+Therefore, the Project will not result in a negative impact on historical resources in the Project Area, and the impact is less than significant.